jlevy/og-equity-compensation/README.md

 - 🔹 A company wants the 409A to be low, so that employees make more off options, but not low enough the IRS won’t consider it reasonable.
   Typically, the 409A is much less than what investors pay for preferred stock;
-  often, it might be only a third of the preferred stock price.
+  often, it might be only a third or less of the preferred stock price.
 - 🌪 Although the 409A process is required and completely standard for startups, the practice is a strange mix of formality and complete guesswork.
   It has been called “quite precise—remarkably inaccurate," by legendary venture capitalist